 What is a Code Signing Certificate?

-A Code Signing Certificate is a digital certificate that contains information that fully identifies an entity and is issued by a Certificate Authority such as GlobalSign.
-The Digital Certificate binds the identity of an organization to a public key that is mathematically related to a private key pair.
+Code signing certificates are digital certificates that contain information that fully identifies an entity and are issued by a Certificate Authority such as GlobalSign.
+The digital certificate binds the identity of an organization to a public key that is mathematically related to a private key pair.
 The use of private and public key systems is called Public Key Infrastructure (PKI).
 The developer signs code with its private key and the end user uses the developer’s public key to verify the developer's identity.

 Signing Code with a Code Signing Certificate